Rand-ludtke/rand-dnd/content/towns and cities/GoldFall/Buildings.md

 #### **The Seaside Road (Coastal Walk)**

-A picturesque road that runs parallel to the shore, perfect for leisurely strolls, fishing, and enjoying the ocean breeze.
-This street features high-end inns, religious buildings, and quiet retreats.

 - **[[The Tidal Waves Inn]]**
     A beautiful inn by the coast with views of the ocean and delicious seafood.
 - **[[The Sea Angel’s Shrine]]**